mozilla/bug-handling/_policies/triage-bugzilla.md

 As a triage owner the queries you should be following for your component are:

-* All open bugs in your component without a pending needinfo flag since start of current release cycle
+* All open bugs of type `defect` in your component without a pending `needinfo` flag or a `stalled` keyword since start of current release cycle which do not have a priorty set
-* All open bugs with pending needinfo flags in your component which have not been modified in two weeks
+* All open bugs of type `defect` with pending needinfo flags in your component which have not been modified in two weeks
 * All bugs with active review requests in your component which have not been modified in five days

-The above queries are already in the triage tool.
+There's a tool to help you find bugs https://mozilla.github.io/triage-center/ and the source is at https://github.com/mozilla/triage-center/.

 These bugs are reviewed in the weekly Regression Triage meeting
-* Regressions without -status-firefoxNN decisions
+* Bugs of type `defect` with the `regression` keyword without -status-firefoxNN decisions
-* Regressions without a regression range
+* Bugs of type `defect` with the `regression` keyword without a regression range

 ## How Do You Triage

-Weekly or More Frequently (depending on the component) find un-triaged bugs in your component.
+Weekly or More Frequently (depending on the component) find [un-triaged bugs in the components you triage](https://bugzilla.mozilla.org/buglist.cgi?f1=triage_owner&bug_type=defect&o1=equals&resolution=---&priority=--&v1=%25user%25).

-There's a tool to help you find bugs https://mozilla.github.io/triage-center/ and the source is at https://github.com/mozilla/triage-center/.

 For each bug decide priority (you can override what's already been set, as a triage lead, you are the decider.)